 Bottom Line

 Your mama rabbit will take excellent care of her bunnies.
 It’s natural and instinctual.
-In some instances, mama rabbits have no clue what they are doing, so all kits will be lost.
-I always give my mama buns a second chance when this happens, and they have proven themselves a good mama every time.
+Sometimes, mama rabbits have no clue what they are doing, so all kits will be lost.
+When this happens, I always give my mama buns a second chance, and they have proven themselves a good mama every time.

 Baby bunnies are a unique animal we have on our backyard farm.
 We give them love and attention for eight weeks and then find excellent homes for them to continue being loved.